Kasipul MP Charles Were Fined Ksh15,000 For Flouting Covid-19 Guidelines -

 Kasipul Member of Parliament Charles Ong’ondo Were has pleaded guilty to flouting government measures aimed at curbing the spread of the novel coronavirus disease (Covid-19).

-The MP was arraigned at an Oyugis Court on Wednesday following his arrest yesterday for holding a public gathering in total disregard of an existing ban on such meetings.
+The MP was arraigned at an Oyugis Court on Wednesday following his arrest yesterday night for holding a public gathering in total disregard of an existing ban on such meetings.

 The court freed him after paying Ksh15,000 fine.

+Read: Nairobi Senator Sakaja Formally Writes To Speaker Lusaka Resigning From Ad-hoc Committee On Covid-19

+Were becomes the second lawmaker to be arrested in the recent past for flouting Covid-19 guidelines.

-The incident comes a day after Nairobi Senator Johnson Sakaja was arraigned following his arrest at a bar in Kilimani, Nairobi, on Saturday.
+On Tuesday, Nairobi Senator Johnson Sakaja was arraigned following his arrest at a bar in Kilimani, Nairobi, on Saturday.

 He was released on Tuesday on a KSh15,000 fine after also pleading guilty to flouting Covid-19 guidelines.